On the Present Status of Inflationary Cosmology: Can we test inflation?

 \item Inflation does not produce vector perturbations.
 Indeed, they have not been found.

 \item Inflationary perturbations should produce specific peaks in the spectrum of CMB radiation.
 Indeed, many such peaks have been found.
-The existence of such peaks ruled out alternative theories of the origin of the large-scale structure of the universe based on cosmic strings and textures.
+The existence of such peaks ruled out alternative theories of the universe's large-scale structure in the context of cosmic string and texture theories.

 \item The large angle TE anti-correlation (WMAP, Planck) is a distinctive signature of superhorizon fluctuations \cite{Spergel:1997vq}, ruling out many alternative possibilities. \end{enumerate}

 Thus, many basic principles and predictions of inflationary theory have been tested and confirmed.
 The present state of the art in this area can be illustrated by the first figure from the recent data release of the Atacama Cosmology Telescope (ACT) \cite{ACT:2025fju}, which is reproduced in Fig. \ref{ACTnsr} of this review.
 Amazingly, one can describe all the tiny features of the plots shown in Fig. \ref{ACTnsr} in the context of simple inflationary models with one or two parameters.